Master of Science in Sport Management

 Need at least 18 credits at 7000 or higher

-The M.S. in Kinesiology with a specialization in Sport Management graduate program is accredited by the Commission on Sport Management Accreditation (COSMA).
+The MS in Sport Management graduate program is accredited by the Commission on Sport Management Accreditation (COSMA).
 The program is designed to prepare graduate students for careers regarding the business and managerial aspects of sport and recreation.
-For more information about the 2016-2017 student achievement data, operational effectiveness goals and program information profile, click here.
+View more information about the 2020-2021 student achievement data, operational effectiveness goals and program information profile.

 Sport Management Newsletters